Vocational Service 2016 – 2017

 CREATING MY CAREER

-Replacing Try’ a Skil.
-The program engages Year Eight and Nine students to give work exposure experience through TAFE and Uni Pathways plus Industry.
+Replacing Try’ a Skill.
+The program engages Year Eight and Nine students to give work exposure experience through Industry, TAFE and Uni Pathways.

 - North West Event Friday 26 May TasTAFE Burnie Campus

 - Northern Event Friday 16 June UTAS Newnham Campus

 - Southern Event Thursday 3 August UTAS Sandy Bay Campus